India After Independence | Chapter 10 | History 8th |

 (c) In the first national election, only men were allowed to vote.
 False

-(d) The Second Five Year Plan focused on the development of the heavy industry.
+(d) The Second Five Year Plan focused on heavy industry.
 True

 Let’s Discuss